 Fall family portrait season just about here!
-So I thought it was time to make a list of some of the things that could make your holiday photo shoot a little more successful.
+So I thought it was time to make a list of some of the things that could help make your family photo session a little more successful.
 This list mostly applies to photographing kids 12 and under, but some things might work well for a grumpy husband or grandpa too 😉 So without further ado, here are my tips for getting that perfect family photo!

 5) Let ME worry about getting the kids to smile 😁

-If the kids are distracted and you try to get their attention, it will be on you, not my camera.
+I need their focus to be on me!
+If the kids are distracted and you try to get their attention, it will then be on you, not my camera.
 Worse is when there are multiple family members all vying to get a toddler to notice them.
-It takes the focus off my lens, which is where it should be!
+It takes the attention off my lens, which is where it should be!
 So… just sit back and let me take the lead.
 I’ve got quite the bag of tricks — sometimes literally.
 And if I need help… believe me, I’ll ask 👍

 4) Don’t rely on bribes 🍦